ansible/ansible-documentation/docs/docsite/rst/inventory_guide/intro_inventory.rst

 Specific to the SSH connection:

 ansible_ssh_private_key_file
-    Private key file used by ssh.
-Useful if using multiple keys and you don't want to use SSH agent. ansible_ssh_common_args
+    Private key file used by SSH.
+Useful if using multiple keys and you do not want to use SSH agent. ansible_ssh_common_args
     This setting is always appended to the default command line for :command:`sftp`, :command:`scp`, and :command:`ssh`.
 Useful to configure a ``ProxyCommand`` for a certain host (or